princephantom-cm/metasploitable2-Penetration-testing-lab/report/readme.md

-# Penetration Testing Report
+# Report

-This folder contains the complete penetration testing report for the Metasploitable2 lab environment.
+This folder contains the full penetration test report for the Metasploitable2 lab assessment.

-The report documents:

-* Lab setup
-* Network scanning
-* Vulnerability identification
-* Exploitation steps
-* Evidence screenshots
-* Final results and observations

-The full report is available in this folder.
+The report covers:
+- Executive Summary
+- Lab Environment and Scope
+- Reconnaissance and Enumeration
+- Exploitation — vsftpd, Samba, DVWA SQL Injection
+- Post-Exploitation — Credential Dumping and Password Cracking
+- Risk Summary and Remediation Recommendations

+**Prepared by:** Prince Dubey
+**Date:** May 2026
+**Classification:** Lab Environment Only